Geometric Autoencoder Priors for Bayesian Inversion: Learn First Observe Later

 \textbf{Physics Driven Inversion.} These require additional knowledge aside from access to a representative dataset and information specific to each system we wish to query such as the governing PDE, boundary conditions, forcing etc.

-\textbf{VAEs.} We refer the reader to Appendix~\ref{app:vaes} for an in depth discussion on the unsuitability of VAEs for the task we are solving, both in terms of the overall methodology and in terms of the autoencoder used within the proposed methodology.
+\textbf{VAEs.} We refer the reader to Appendix~\ref{app:vaes} for an in-depth discussion on the unsuitability of VAEs for the task we are solving, both in terms of the overall methodology and in terms of the autoencoder used within the proposed methodology.

 \textbf{Supervised learning/Direct Map Inversion.} One can choose to learn a supervised learning direct mapping $(\bfy_n, \sM_n)\mapsto\bfu_n$; this approach is the main point of comparison with our method.
 The significant disadvantage of this approach is that the observation process (in this paper $\bfy_n=\bfH_n\bfu_n+\bsxi_n$) must be known at training time and kept the same at inference time (or kept the same in a distributional sense, as explained in the comparisons).
 However, in practice, the observation process for different physical systems can vary enormously as we measure different quantities such as moments, local averages, summary coefficients, have a variable number of observations, or vary the type and magnitude of noise etc. In contrast to this, GABI is independent of the observation process at training time and only requires this information at test time.
 Thus, GABI offers a train-once-use-everywhere type foundation model, hugely advantageous for practical/industry uptake of ML models.